technovangelist/katacoda-scenarios/k8scourse2platform-4/step1.md

 1. Run the Helm upgrade command again.
 There is still an error.
 Let's look at the etcd pod again by running the describe command: `k describe pod -n kube-system etcd-master`{{execute}}.
 1. It looks like the command shows a number of certs being used.
 The reason our metrics call is failing is that we aren't making that secure connection.
 In order to make the certs available to the Datadog agent, we need to create a volume, mount it, and then add those to the configuration for the etcd integration.
 First add the volumes.
-At around line 830, add the following to your volume declarations:
+At around line 830, update your volume declarations:

         volumes:
           - hostPath: